lirantal/learning-http-security-headers-book/manuscript/Chapter-01-Introduction.md

 I>
 I> A defense in depth is a security concept in which multiple layers of security controls are placed in order to create a better security posture.

-## Helmet - a Node.js package for HTTP security headers
+## Helmet - a Node.js package to set HTTP security headers

 HTTP security headers are a generic tool that can be employed by any technology at the HTTP medium, such as load balancers, an API gateway, reverse proxies, or web application frameworks.

-If you're building Node.js web applications with the help of [Express](http://expressjs.com), then [Helmet](https://helmetjs.github.io) is the go-to npm module to use.
+[Helmet](https://helmetjs.github.io) is an open source project which comprises a collection of HTTP middleware functions that configure HTTP headers by setting the HTTP response object accordingly.

-Helmet is an open source project which comprises a collection of Express middleware functions that in turn configure HTTP headers by setting the HTTP response object accordingly.
+If you're building Node.js web applications with the help of [Express](http://expressjs.com), then Helmet is the go-to npm package to use and all source code examples in the book will follow its usage.
+If you're using other frameworks, such as Fastify, then consult the source-code example in the follow sub-sections.

-### Example
+### Helmet and Express

 If you're using an Express web application setup, begin by installing the Helmet module: